pola-rs/r-polars/docs/docs/reference_home.md

 └────────────┘
 ```

-Each subsection in the "Expressions" section correspond to one type:
+Each subsection in the "Expressions" section lists all operations available for
+a specific data type:

 * Array: `arr`
 * DateTime: `dt`